TambulkarPriya/Java/README.md

 🚀 High Performance — JIT compiler enhances execution speed.

-💡 Why I Am Learning Java

-Java is one of the most in-demand skills in backend development and enterprise applications.
-I'm learning Java to:

 ✔ Build strong backend knowledge
 ✔ Become job-ready as a Java Developer